 Food Safety Cohort Program

-The Food Safety Cohort Program is designed to help food and beverage manufacturers comply with the Food Safety Modernization Act (FSMA.)
+The Food Safety Cohort Program is designed to help food and beverage manufacturers create a Food Safety Plan that complies with the Food Safety Modernization Act (FSMA).
 This cohort will bring together individuals from different companies, who are responsible for food safety and governmental compliance, for in-depth training and guidance from food safety experts.
 The goal is to support small food and beverage manufacturers to bring their food safety programs into compliance with recent changes in FDA regulations through a series of six 1-day sessions, held over the course of three months.

 The program will allow companies to focus on the creation of a Food Safety Plan that will satisfy the FSMA Preventive Controls for Human Foods Rule.
 This regulation is a requirement for most food, beverage, and packaging companies that are registered with the FDA.